Key points

 • support recreation; activities such as boating, fishing, swimming, diving, windsurfing and bird watching are common in estuaries

-• hold cultural values; many NSW estuaries are significant to Aboriginal peoples.
+• hold cultural values; many NSW estuaries are significant to First Nations people.

 Estuaries are also a vital component of our environment.